 Professor Weiner has written extensively in the areas of family law, domestic abuse law, and international family law.
 She is considered an expert on the Hague Convention on the Civil Aspects of International Child Abduction.
 She co-wrote the first U.S. casebook on international and comparative family law, entitled Family Law in the World Community, which is now in its second edition.
-Professor Weiner is currently writing a book entitled Pink and Blue Cement: The Status of Parent-Partner.
+Professor Weiner is currently writing a book entitled A Parent-Partner Status for American Family Law .
 She began the project when her paper, The Status of Parent-Partner, was selected by the Family and Juvenile Law Section for presentation at the January 2008 AALS Annual Meeting.

 Professor Weiner enjoys spending her free time with her husband, two sons, and two dogs.